mattkantor/sanic-redis-microservice/README.md

-# An example microservice using Sanic and Redis.
+# An fast simple example microservice using Sanic and Redis.

-Boilerplate
+Boilerplate code.

 ## Dependencies:

-* Python3
+* Python3.6 or greater
 * Redis

+(best to use virtualenv as always.)

 To install dependencies run: